liferay-upgrades/upgrade-analyzer/README.md

 By analyzing the project's dependency graph, we will prioritize module optimization to maximize build efficiency and developer productivity on the compile phase at least.

-For now the output looks like this:
+For now, the output looks like this:

 ```
 // Game Plan //